matheuslenke/tonto-docs/docs/tonto-ebnf.md

 # Tonto EBNF Declaration

 In this page, we delineate the Extended Backus-Naur Form (EBNF) declaration pertinent to Tonto.
+The PDF version can be found [here.](https://matheuslenke.github.io/tonto-docs/pdf/Tonto-EBNF.pdf)

 ```bnf
 grammar Tonto